jarb29/udacity-capstone-ml/README.md

 ## Project Statemet

-The goal is create state-of-the-art CNN models for a dog classification.
-By piecing together a series of models designed to perform various tasks in a data processing pipeline.
+This is a supervised classification machine learning model where I will use state-of-the-art CNN models for a dog classification, the goal is piece together a series of CNN models designed to perform various tasks in a data processing pipeline as a result it will be possible to estimate the canine’s breed.

 ### Datasets and Inputs